 Emerging indicators signal a change in giving patterns in the last half of 2022.
 If financial giving is reordered, how would you lead your ministry with less financial resources?

 Or, how might you grow giving in the face of a shifting tide?
+What can you do to boost your end-of-year giving campaigns?

 Consumer prices increased 7.9% through February, according to the New York Times’ “Surging US Inflation Raises Stakes as War Pushes Up Prices.